Learn more about the product's pricing model.

 As much as we want to publicly share the price list, it is the partner that ultimately decides on the listing price.
 To get the price list, consult your partner, or ask us to recommend one if you don't have a partner already.

 Absolutely!
-Take all the time you need to test.
+You can have a free trial up to 90 days.
 Your partner, or we, can set up a proof of concept for you that links Dime.Scheduler to your back-office system so you can evaluate our software.
+Certified partners can access our partner zone and request a trial.

 As we sell indirectly through our partners, you should reach out to your ERP partner to get Dime.Scheduler up and running.
-They will place the order and we will issue your license key.
+They will place the order and we will provision a new tenant right away.

 This is contingent on a number of variables, that may include - but are not limited to - the following: